cloudflare/cloudflare-docs/content/cloudflare-one/insights/risk-score.md

 In addition to controls in Zero Trust, Okta users can send risk scores to Okta to apply SSO-level policies.

-To send user risk scores to Okta, first configure Zero Trust:
+To send user risk scores to Okta, first configure Zero Trust.

 1. Set up the [Okta SSO integration](/cloudflare-one/identity/idp-integration/okta/).
 2. In [Zero Trust](https://one.dash.cloudflare.com/), go to **Settings** > **Authentication**.